jaredboice/list-runner/README.md

 ### CellDoubly

+_inherits_: all fields and methods from CellSingly

 class: CellDoubly
-  + description: includes methods for accessing the next and prev cells
+  + description: a node that connects bi-directionally between two other nodes by its next and prev properties. includes methods for accessing the next and prev cells
   + constructor:
     + next: next cell in the sequence
     + prev: previous cell in the sequence